M-Igashi/berghain-database/CONTRIBUTING.md

 Contributors will be recognized:
 - In release notes for significant data contributions
 - In the project documentation for ongoing contributors
-- With our eternal gratitude for preserving 16+ years of techno history!
+- With our eternal gratitude for preserving 16+ years of Techno history!

 Major contributors may be invited to help with database moderation and quality control.